 - Pasta Sauce.
 I used store-bought tomato pasta sauce for an easy shortcut.
 Pick one with minimal added sugars and a stand-out flavor.
 Roasted garlic is one of my go-tos.

-- Grab a medium-sized mixing bowl and combine together your ricotta, egg, salt, and pepper.
-Then, stir in 1/2 cup mozzarella and Parmesan.
+- Combine ricotta, egg, salt, and pepper.
+Stir in mozzarella and Parmesan.

-- Generously coat the inside of your slow cooker with cooking spray.
-Time to layer!
-Spread a thin layer of sauce first, then top with half of your pasta.
-Next, pour in 2 more cups of sauce, and spread it into an even layer.
-Top with half of the ricotta mixture, then add half the vegetables.
+- Grease slow cooker.
+Spread a thin layer of sauce, then top with half of your uncooked pasta.
+Pour in more sauce, top with half of the ricotta mixture, then add half the vegetables.

 I love making this recipe in advance, freezing it, and enjoying the leftovers as I need a quick, tasty lunch or dinner.
 It reheats like a dream!